bedwarshurts/AlchemistMMExtension/README.md

 ### ListMechanic

-This introduces a new variable type a list, currently the types supported are STRING, INTERGER and DOUBLE
+This introduces a new variable type a list, currently the types supported are STRING, INTEGER and DOUBLE

 ```
 - list{name=;type=;}